paulbradish/awesome-digital-marketing/README.md

 - [Google Optimize](https://optimize.google.com/) - Offers A/B testing, website testing & personalization tools for small businesses to help deliver engaging customer experiences.
 Formerly known as Google Website Optimizer.
 - [Optimizely](https://www.optimizely.com/) - Provides A/B testing and multivariate testing tools, website personalization, and feature toggle capabilities, as well as web content management and digital commerce.
 ### Testing Tools
 - [AB testing calculator](https://www.surveymonkey.com/mp/ab-testing-significance-calculator/) - Calculate statistical significance.
-In the context of AB testing experiments, statistical significance is how likely it is that the difference between your experiment’s control version and test version isn’t due to error or random chance.
+In the context of AB testing experiments, statistical significance is how likely it is that the difference between your experiment's control version and test version isn't due to error or random chance.
 This is important to keep in mind any time you are measuring or testing.
 ## URL Management
 ### Link in Bio
 - [About.me](https://about.me/) - Create a page to present who you are and what you do in one link.
 Professional.
 Take control and centralize your online presence.